drdhaval2785/SanskritVerb/README.md

 v1.6.0 - 21 February 2016 - The code now has three commentaries mAdhavIyadhAtuvRtti, kSIrataraGgiNI and dhAtupradIpa for offline viewing.

+v1.6.1 - 12 March 2016 - The code is tested for representative verbs from Siddhantakumudi (round 2) and suspect verb forms are corrected.

 # For understanding the code

 Read [this](https://github.com/drdhaval2785/SanskritVerb/Documentations/blob/master/understandcode.md)